 The Cumbria Way trail starts from Ulverston to ends in Carlisle.

-Ulverston is about 5 miles/8 km from the south Lake District border and the route heads north to Carlisle, about 15 miles/24 km from the south border of the Lake District National Park.
-As you can see for most of the route, you’re hiking through the beautiful Lake District, what’s not to love!
+Ulverston is about 5 miles/8 km from the south Lake District border and the route heads north finishing in Carlisle, about 15 miles/24 km from the south border of the Lake District National Park.
+For the majority of the route, you’re hiking through the beautiful Lake District, what’s not to love!

 How to get to the start and finish?

-There are train stations at both Ulverston and Carlisle, making it easy to do the route solo or with friends.
+There are train stations at both Ulverston and Carlisle, making this an easy to do the route solo or with friends.
+There are two options, a faster train, you’ll need to change at Lancaster (approx 1 hour 37 mins) or a slower (cheaper) route (approx 2 hours 54 mins).

-From Lancaster (the nearest direct train), there are a few options for starting your hike in the morning, it obviously depends on where you are travelling from as an overnight in Ulverston might be a better option.
+If you’re using public transport Lancaster is the nearest direct train station.
+There are a few options for starting your hike in the morning, it obviously depends on where you are travelling from as an overnight in Ulverston might be a better option.

 There are regular trains arriving from Lancaster to Ulverston at 7.39, 8.17, 9.02, 9.40 then it jumps to 10.51.
 Check up to date timetables at National Rail enquires.
 You can also check the latest advice for travelling.